Tucker Carlson’s downplaying of white supremacy reinvigorates year-long boycott effort

 Talk show hosts often say controversial stuff.
 But Fox News’s Tucker Carlson dropped an especially loud bomb Tuesday night by saying that white supremacy is “not a real problem in America,” among other startling assertions on the subject.
-(It’s worth watching the entire clip to see how bizarre the reasoning gets.)
+It’s worth watching the entire clip to see how bizarre the reasoning gets.
+(Carlson issued a response on Wednesday that doubled down on his claims.)

 Carlson’s latest comments kicked off a wave of social media protest, with calls for advertisers to boycott his show.
 This is just the latest phase in an effort by multiple organizations over the past year–one that’s already had significant results.
 And it’s in the context of a bigger campaign to target advertisers and media buyers to systemically change their policies toward Fox News.

-Note: This article has been updated with comment from Fox News.